-- You Learn Face Detection
+- You Learn About Image Processing

-- You Learn Feature Extraction
+- You Learn About Feature Extraction

 It is assumed that you have MATLAB and both image processing and neural network toolboxes installed.
 This is a minimalistic approach to learn object detection and this guide only cover what is needed to get the job done.
 That is why it is the best!
 No advanced mathematics is needed!
 If you can add and multiply, then you can detect faces…